anirudhqwerty/kastack_round3/README.md

 ### Terminal 2: Start the FastAPI Server

-Activate your virtual environment (`.\venv\Scripts\activate`) and start the uvicorn server.
+Activate your virtual environment and start the uvicorn server.
 This serves both the API and the web dashboard.

 ```bash
 uvicorn fastapi_app.main:app --host 0.0.0.0 --port 8000